 Saunders Havill Group (SHG) was engaged by HB QLD Pty Ltd to prepare this Annual Compliance Report for the Residential Development located at Collingwood Park, Ipswich, Queensland.
 This report provides an assessment of project compliance with the approval granted under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) (ref EPBC 2019/8539) and is specifically required by condition 11 of the approval granted on 06 September 2021 (refer Appendix A).
-This report is the second Annual Compliance Report for the project.
+This report is the third Annual Compliance Report for the project.

-The project area covers approximately 24.89 hectares (ha) and is located 6 kilometre (km) south of the Ipswich Town Centre (refer to project context map at Figure 1).
-Within the project area, an impact to 24.89 ha of Matters of National Environmental Significance (MNES) habitat being koala and grey-headed flying-fox (GHFF) habitat was permitted under the approval conditions.
+The project area covers approximately 27.1 hectares (ha) and is located 6 kilometres (km) south of the Ipswich Town Centre.
+Refer to site context map at Figure 1 and site aerial at Figure 2.
+Within the project area, an impact to 24.89 ha of Matters of National Environmental Significance (MNES) habitat being koala and greyheaded flying-fox (GHFF) habitat was permitted under the approval conditions.